SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/provision-sp-assets-from-package.md

 Things to note in the added json definitions:
 * You can technically have multiple features in the package since **features** is a collection, which is not however recommended
 * **elements.xml** is referenced under elementManifests, so that it's packaged properly for the actual feature xml structure as element manifest file
 * You can have multiple element.xml files in the definition and they would be executed in the order they are mentioned in the JSON definition.
-Typically you should avoid usage of multiple element.xml since it adds unnecessary complexity.
+Typically, you should avoid usage of multiple element.xml since it adds unnecessary complexity.
 You can define all needed assets in single element.xml file

 ## Deploy and test asset provisioning
 Now you are ready to deploy the solution to SharePoint.
-Since in this case we are provisioning assets directly to the SharePoint sites when the solution is installed, you cannot test the capability in local or in on-line workbench.
+Since in this case we are provisioning assets directly to the SharePoint sites when the solution is installed, you cannot test the capability in local or in online workbench.

 In the console window, enter the following command to package your client-side solution that contains the web part, so that we get the basic structure ready for packaging: